thegetty/quire-docs/content/docs-v1/sequences.md

 To learn more about regular expressions, check out the [RegexOne](https://regexone.com/) tutorial for beginners, and [RegEx101](https://regex101.com/) as a good tool to test your regex patterns.
 {{< /q-class >}}

-## Display the Images in Your Project
+## Display the Image in Your Project

 Once the image files are in your project and you have your YAML entry complete, adding the images to your pages can be done with the `{% figure %}` shortcode.
 Users will be able to interact with the figure in the lightbox modal (by clicking on the image or figure label), but not directly on the page.